 Some warranty companies may rely on this as their get-out clause.
-Where wear and tear is an issue then a good company will request a percentage contribution to the parts and labour costs.
+Where wear and tear is an issue, a good company will request a percentage contribution to the parts and labour costs.
 Most warranties exclude normal wear and tear to wheels, tyres, exhausts, catalytic converter, clutch and brakes, as well as damage to bodywork, paintwork, glass or headlights.

 A warranty is only likely to be valid if the car is looked after properly.
 This means that in some cases an approved dealer must service the car and it must be in accordance with the manufacturer’s schedule.
 That also means that the car must not miss its due servicing date by a certain number of days or miles.

 The total of all claims can be limited to the value of the car or a specific limit for each item.
-That limit may be too low especially if your car is usually expensive to repair.
-So it's important to check limits for individual claims and also the total claim limit in any one year.
+That limit may be too low, especially if your car is usually expensive to repair.
+So, it's important to check limits for individual claims and also the total claim limit in any one year.

 The warranty company may also have a stipulation as to the maximum labour rate they are prepared to pay for repairs.
-Plus, if a new part is fitted which is better than the old one (upgraded engine part), this is referred to as ‘betterment’ and will mean that you are expected to make a contribution to its cost.
+Plus, if a new part is fitted which is better than the old one (upgraded engine part), this is referred to as ‘betterment’ and will mean that you're expected to make a contribution to its cost.